Nigger: 20th-century United States

 A style guide to British English usage, H.W.
-Fowler's A Dictionary of Modern English Usage, states in the first edition (1926) that applying the word nigger to "others than full or partial negroes" is "felt as an insult by the person described, & betrays in the speaker, if not deliberate insolence, at least a very arrogant inhumanity"; but the second edition (1965) states "N. has been described as 'the term that carries with it all the obloquy and contempt and rejection which whites have inflicted on blacks'".
+Fowler's A Dictionary of Modern English Usage, states in the first edition (1926) that applying the word nigger to "others than full or partial negroes" is "felt as an insult by the person described, & betrays in the speaker, if not deliberate insolence, at least a very arrogant inhumanity"; but the second edition (1965) states "N. has been described as 'the term that carries with it all the obloquy and contempt and rejection which whites have inflicted on blacks.
 The quoted formula goes back to the writings of the American journalist Harold R. Isaacs, who used it in several writings between 1963 and 1975.
 Black characters in Nella Larsen's 1929 novel Passing view its use as offensive; one says "I'm really not such an idiot that I don't realize that if a man calls me a nigger, it's his fault the first time, but mine if he has the opportunity to do it again."

-By the late 1960s, the social change brought about by the civil rights movement had legitimized the racial identity word black as mainstream American English usage to denote black-skinned Americans of African ancestry.
-President Thomas Jefferson had used this word of his slaves in his Notes on the State of Virginia (1785), but "black" had not been widely used until the later 20th century.
-(See black pride, and, in the context of worldwide anti-colonialism initiatives, Négritude.)
+By the late 1960s, the social change brought about by the civil rights movement had legitimized the racial identity word Black as mainstream American English usage to denote Black-skinned Americans of African ancestry.
+President Thomas Jefferson had used this word of his slaves in his Notes on the State of Virginia (1785), but "Black" had not been widely used until the later 20th century.
+(See Black pride, and, in the context of worldwide anti-colonialism initiatives, Négritude.)

-In the 1980s, the term "African American" was advanced analogously to such terms as "German American" and "Irish American", and was adopted by major media outlets.
+In the 1980s, the term "African American" was advanced analogously to such terms as "German American","Irish American", and "Italian American" and was adopted by major media outlets.
 Moreover, as a compound word, African American resembles the vogue word Afro-American, an early-1970s popular usage.
 Some Black Americans continue to use the word nigger, often spelled as nigga and niggah, without irony, either to neutralize the word's impact or as a sign of solidarity.

 Usage

-Surveys from 2006 showed that the American public widely perceived usage of the term to be wrong or unacceptable, but that nearly half of whites and two-thirds of blacks knew someone personally who referred to blacks by the term.
-Nearly one-third of whites and two-thirds of blacks said they had personally used the term within the last five years.
+Surveys from 2006 showed that the American public widely perceived usage of the term to be wrong or unacceptable, but that nearly half of whites and two-thirds of Blacks knew someone personally who referred to Blacks by the term.
+Nearly one-third of whites and two-thirds of Blacks said they had personally used the term within the last five years.

+In names of people, places and things

+The word nigger was once widely used in the names of products, colors, plants, places, and as people's nicknames, among others.
+Such uses have fallen out of favor since the 20th century.